 My passion for filmmaking goes back to my childhood.
 I was born to a father who worked at Warner Brothers Studios for over 30 years.
-He did the lighting for movies like Back to The Future, Rocky, Ghost Busters, Goonies, Annie, Basic Instinct, and Judgment Day.
+He worked on classic films like Back to The Future, Rocky, Ghost Busters, Goonies, Annie, Basic Instinct, and Judgment Day.
 He took me to work quite often when I was a kid and it was there that I became familiar with the process of filmmaking.

 Later in life, I had a breakthrough; I learned video editing.
 I started shooting things just so I could edit them, and it was then that I truly fell in love with the craft of filmmaking.
-So, I decided to go to film school.
+I decided to go to film school.
 In 2012, I graduated from The Los Angeles Film School and soon after, I started working full time on feature films.
 I did this for about 4 years until I finally decided I wanted to leave the feature film world and produce my own creative projects as a videographer.

 I soon discovered that producing wedding films was the perfect medium for me.
 Over the 12 years previous, I’d already done so many independent projects as a videographer, but for the first time, I gave wedding films a shot.
 I fell in love!
 Each project is its own little stand-alone short film.

 Commercial Work vs. Family Films